gensyn/task_tracker/README.md

 #### Mark as done behaviour for fixed schedules

 - When a task is **due** (or overdue): marking it done records the most recent past occurrence as the completion date.
-- When a task is **due soon** or already **done**: marking it done records the next upcoming occurrence, so no occurrence is accidentally skipped.
+- When a task is **due soon**: marking it done records the next upcoming occurrence, so no occurrence is accidentally skipped.
+- When a task is **done**: marking it done has no effect.

 ---